VinzenzKlass/anaplan-sdk/docs/guides/multiple_models.md

-If you find yourself working with several Models at the same time, you may want to reuse a Client Instance instead of creating an entirely new one.
+If you find yourself working with several Models at the same time, you will want to reuse a Client Instance instead of creating an entirely new one.
 This will be more efficient by avoiding duplicate authentication and sharing underlying resources that can safely be shared.
-For this Purpose, you can use the `from_existing()` Classmethod:
+For this Purpose, you can use the `from_existing()` Class method:

 /// tab | Synchronous